The Mechanical Universe: A

 task for a 10 lb monkey as lifting his own weight up two feet...

-This deceptively simple puzzle has been known to be an excellent way to start a healthy
+This deceptively simple puzzle is an excellent way to start a healthy

 about the fundamental principles of classical mechanics.